tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

  - Step 0: We can identify the user if they've logon to the E-commerce portal.

  - Step 1 & 2: We'll get into whether the query should handle by CRM or FAQ Bot later.
 For now, assuming the query is handled by the CRM Bot

- -Step 3: LUIS will able to detect the query intent and route to the appropriate CRM Azure Functions which can be a simple order status query or create a new support case to CRM.
+ - Step 3: LUIS will able to detect the query intent and route to the appropriate CRM Azure Functions which can be a simple order status query or create a new support case to CRM.

- -Step 4: We will need to migrate their existing CRM Web API that using Dynamic CRM's low-level interaction and wrapper methods running on premises that handle the CRM communication for the Bot/CRM connection to Azure Function.
+ - Step 4: We will need to migrate their existing CRM Web API that using Dynamic CRM's low-level interaction and wrapper methods running on premises that handle the CRM communication for the Bot/CRM connection to Azure Function.

- -Step 5: If the case is CRM Bot creating a new support case from end user, the Sale Agent will then handle the new case as is existing.
+ - Step 5: If the case is CRM Bot creating a new support case from end user, the Sale Agent will then handle the new case as is existing.

 Technical Delivery